-The Task Model describes the environment in which examinees will say, do, or make something, to provide the data about what they know or can do more as broadly conceived.
-Decisions are made from the range of options identified in the Domain Modeling layer and expressed in design patterns: potential work products and characteristic and variable features of tasks.
-In the CAF layer, we specify precisely what these work products will be and narrow down the kinds of features that will be central or optional for grounding the targeted claims about student proficiency, under the particular constraints of the assessment situation at hand.
+The Task Model describes the environment in which examinees will say, do, or make something, to provide the data about what they know or can do as more broadly conceived.
+Decisions are made from the range of options identified in the domain modeling layer and expressed in design patterns: Potential Work Products and Characteristic and Variable Features of tasks.
+In the CAF layer, we specify precisely what these Work Products will be and narrow down the kinds of features that will be central or optional for grounding the targeted claims about student proficiency, under the particular constraints of the assessment situation at hand.

-One decision is the form(s) the work product(s) should take.
-Will it be a multiplechoice item or an essay, for example, or a transaction list, or an illustration?
-What materials will be necessary as prompts for the work product?
+One decision is the form(s) the Work Product(s) should take.
+Will it be a multiple-choice item or an essay, for example, or a transaction list, or an illustration?
+What materials will be necessary as prompts for the Work Product?
 These include directives, manipulatives, and features of the setting such as resources available or scaffolding provided by the teacher.
 These features of the environment will have important implications for assessment.
-For example, is remembering the details of formulas a focal KSA or not?
-If it is, then it is appropriate that the setting not provide this information to students so that the task will call upon the their knowledge in this regard.
-If not, then providing open-book problems or formula sheets to students while they work is a better way to focus evidence on using formulas in practical situations.
+For example, is remembering the details of formulas a Focal KSA or not?
+If it is, then it is appropriate that the setting not provide this information to students so that the task will call upon their knowledge in this regard.
+If not, then providing open-book problems or formulas sheets to students while they work is a better way to focus evidence on using formulas in practical situations.
 The claims about students we wish to make shape the choices of task features.
-Sometimes these features will be decided by students, as in the EDMS 738 example when students chose the assessment they will analyze in terms of ECD principles.
+Sometimes these features will be decided by students, as in the EDMS 738 example when students choose the assessment they will analyze in terms of ECD principles.